Make Her Feel Welcome with Chic Points

 My 50mm f1.4 is my favorite for my fashion/portrait photography.
 My 70-200mm is also really great though.
 It means you have to be farther from your model, but you’ll still get some sick shots.
 I’ve heard from professionals that the long distance zooms are usually best.posted over 3 years ago

-i have a 50mm lens that i love. definitely my favorite to use for fashion related photography. and always use a low f.stop!posted about 3 years ago
+i have a 50mm lens that i love. definitely my favorite to use for fashion related photography. and always use a low f.stop!posted over 3 years ago

 I think that completely depends on what sort of photos you’re intent on taking, plus it’s always good to have variety. in general a lower f-stop means a wider aperture, which basically means more light comes in—therefore can have a faster shutter speed, which = sharper photos and better functioning in low-light situations. plus, you can get that bokeh effect, which is probably what you want. that being said, lenses with lower f-stops are much more expensive than their counterparts. the 50mm 1.5 lens is about $400, and the 50mm 1.8 is about $100.